Holme Cultram Abbey

-The first thing you see is the extraordinary west door with is truly impressive.
+The first thing you see is the extraordinary west door.
 But it is when you step through the door into the church itself that the sheer size of the medieval building strikes you.
 The nave of the monastic church seems to soar upward, and the large windows shed a beautiful light over the interior.
 This is a memorable historic church, and a vivid reminder of the turbulent history of the border region.

 About Holme Cultram Abbey

 Address: Abbey Road, Abbeytown, Cumbria, England, CA7 4SD